alanng10/Version/Docue/a.md

 Version has major.

+Version has branch.

 Version has commit.

 Version commit has ident.

-Version commit ident is Int value.
+Version commit ident is 1 String value and 1 Int value.

+The String value is branch name;
+The Int value is branch mod index;
-Version commit ident has limitel 1 exa.
+The Int value has limitel 1 exa.

-Version commit is order from index 0 as first commit to most index as last commit.
+Version branch commit is order from mod index 0 as first commit to most mod index as last commit.

-Version commit is diff forward to more high index.
+Version branch commit is diff forward to more high index.

-Version has branch.